rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\godzilla.jpg" style="width: 50%; height: auto;">
 </div>
 <div class="caption" style="text-align: center;">
-    The little_dogzilla who battled the NeurIPS reviewers alone. <br> And yeah, this one is special. <br> It was made by Huntron.
-Really, we are serious. <br> You can ask him if you dont believe us. <br> The one you buy on amazon <b>doesn't possess</b> that kind of mojo.  <br> And if you steal it, that mojo won't work.<br> It's custom built. <br> Correct-part needs to route to correct-whole <br> To have a correct-relationship. <br> It's that simple.
+    The little_dogzilla who battled the NeurIPS reviewers alone. <br> And yeah, this one is special. <br> It was made by Huntron. <br> Really, we are sherioush. <br> You can ask him if you dont believe us. <br> The one you buy on amazon <b>doesn't possess</b> that kind of mojo.  <br> And if you steal it, that mojo won't work.<br> It's custom built. <br> Correct-part needs to route to correct-whole <br> To have a correct-relationship. <br> It's that simple.
 </div>

 Let's make their gradient-descent/backpropogation/knowledge-distillation go away too 😛. nah, just kidding😉. promise🤝. pinky swear. <br>